imdanielsp/Karplus-Strong-simulation/README.md

-## Simuliation of a guitar string using the Karplus-Strong algorithm
+# Simuliation of a guitar string using the Karplus-Strong algorithm
-### Daniel Santos

 The Karplus-String algorithm is a method of physical modelling synthesis that loops a short waveform through a filtered delay line to simulate the sound of a